Photography Terms: What You Need to Know

 Why not always use the highest ISO possible all the time?
 In film cameras, high ISO film was grainy.
 We didn't escape that limitation with digital cameras, but instead of grain, high ISO numbers introduce digital noise.
 One of the most important things a photographer can learn is how to get the best quality shot in a given lighting condition with the lowest possible ISO setting.
 Of course, sporting events and other fast moving action requires high, fast ISO numbers.
 Fortunately, those situations are usually brightly lit.

 The lens is probably the most important part of the camera.
-Photography is all about capturing light, and all the light you capture passes through the lens.
+Digital photography is all about capturing light, and all the light passes through the lens.
 On less expensive cameras, the lens is built into the camera's body.
-Single lens reflex (SLR) cameras have interchangeable lenses.
+A single lens reflex camera (known as SLRs) has interchangeable lenses.
 The camera body has a metal ring where the lens attaches.
 The attachment point also has electronic connection points so the camera can control the focus and zoom motors on the lens.
+There are also digital single lens reflex cameras, otherwise known as a DSLR camera.

 Advertisement

+If the choice of lens focal length is getting too confusing, maybe you should keep it simple.
 If your camera has a zoom lens, then the focal length changes as you zoom in and out.
-Remember to never use digital zoom -- the camera is simply enlarging the pixels to make the subject seem closer, which reduces image quality.
+Remember to never use digital zoom — the camera is simply enlarging the pixels to make the subject seem closer, which reduces image quality.

 3: Shutter Speed